“Escape the world for a while at this tranquil nature reserve, with luxe suites, budget self-catering and guided nature walks”

 If you want to eat out, you'll be spoilt for choice, though there's nothing within walking distance.
 Springfontein Eats at the winery of the same name 3km away is fantastic (its owners previously held a Michelin Star in Germany).
 Marianna’s and Mogg's Country Kitchen are local favourites.
 All 3 of these restaurants will require advance booking.
-Madre’s Kitchen in Stanford offers delicious, garden-fresh comfort food, but watch out for the resident cat, who tried to swipe a piece of fish off my plate!
-For dinner, it’s worth the drive to Hemel-en-Aarde where several wineries such as Newton Johnson have popular fine-dining restaurants.
+It’s worth the drive to Hemel-en-Aarde where several wineries such as Newton Johnson have popular fine-dining restaurants.

-Children of all ages are welcome, though kids aged 8+ will get the most out of the activities on offer.
-This is not a place to let young kids run around unobserved as the occasional snake has been known to make an appearance.
+Children of all ages are welcome in the cottages, and those from age 3 upwards in Lagoon Lodge.
+We reckon kids aged 8+ will get the most out of the activities on offer.
 Mosaic can provide a baby cot or extra bed in the Lagoon Lodge Suites, but most families opt for a cottage.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 The self-catering cottages are perfect for families, with kitchens, living rooms and space outside.
-Milkwood 1 sleeps 3, Milkwood 2 sleeps 4 adults + 2 children, Milkwood 3 sleeps 4 adults + 4 children, and Duminy sleeps 9.
-There's also a Lagoon Lodge Family Suite with a double bed and space for 2 single matresses for children on a raised platform.
+Milkwood 1 sleeps 3, Milkwood 2 sleeps 4 adults + 2 children, Milkwood 3 sleeps 4 adults + 4 children, and Duminy, which has the best view, sleeps 9.
+There's also a Lagoon Lodge Family Pincushion Suite with a double bed and space for 2 single matresses for children on a raised platform.